FAQs: Education In New Zealand

 Yes, New Zealand does have a school zoning system.
 These school enrolment zones stop schools from getting overcrowded, and give children who live in the school area, or zone, a guarantee that they can go to their local school.

 The school year is split into four terms commencing in late January through to mid-December.
-Each term normally ends with a 2-week holiday, but with a 6-week holiday in December:
+There is a 2-week holiday after each of the first three terms.
+At the end of the year there is a 6-week holiday instead.

 - 1st Term: Late January to mid-April.